 As the banner smoldered unattended, it fell onto one of the couches, eventually spreading to three couches in total.
 According to a 2003 Grand Jury presentment, the fire alarm activated soon after the blaze started, and many witnesses recalled seeing a portion of one of the couches involved in the fire burning, creating some light smoky conditions in the first minutes.

-At the time of the fire, Boland Hall was one of many college dorms across the state of New Jersey and the country that wasn’t sprinklered, as older buildings were not required to be retrofitted, allowing the fire to spread rapidly.
+At the time of the fire, Boland Hall was one of many college dorms across the state of New Jersey and the country that did not have fire sprinklers, as older buildings were not required to be retrofitted, allowing the fire to spread rapidly.
 “At that early stage of the fire, within a few minutes of its ignition, it was still possible to leave 3-North without encountering hazardous fire or smoke,” the Grand Jury found, but many students did not evacuate quickly enough, believing that the alarm was yet another prank.

 The Grand Jury eventually concluded “that the flammability of the couches in the lounge was a major contributing factor to the deaths of the three young men, as well as to the injuries sustained by others.”